damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

 - Many enterprise databases include a huge amount of default functions that can be leveraged by attackers
   - Unnecessary functions should be removed or disabled.
 - All vendor-issued security patches should be evaluated, tested and applied in a timely way.

+will be pausing this pentest for a while .